WELCOME TO NCBI AT NC STATE

 NC State’s NCBI Team facilitates workshops for over 1,000 participants in a typical year.
-Major on-campus partners include the Center for Student Leadership, Ethics and Public Service (CSLEPS), the College of Education and the College of Veterinary Medicine.
+Major on-campus partners include Leadership and Civic Engagement (Formerly CSLEPS), the College of Education and the College of Veterinary Medicine.
 Could your group benefit from NCBI Training?

 The INSIGHT Into Diversity HEED (Higher Education Excellence in Diversity) Award, open to all colleges and universities across the U.S. and Canada, measures an institution’s level of achievement and intensity of commitment in regard to broadening diversity and inclusion on campus through initiatives, programs, and outreach; student recruitment, retention, and completion; and hiring practices for faculty and staff.
 NC State also received the HEED Award in 2017 and 2014.